Kristina-Shlapakova/Checklist/README.md

 # Checklist for facebook.com
 # log in
-1.1 Check Log in with valid fields (smoke test) Expected result: log in to  account
+/1.1 Check Log in with valid fields (smoke test)/ Expected result: log in to  account
 1.2 Check Log in with empty fields
 Expected result: Unable to log in (smoke test)